 My goodness, does it drag on and on when you're living it, but a moment later, when you look back, you reel at how fast it all went and how bittersweet it is that it's gone.
-That your curled up newborn body will no longer sit comfortably on my chest.
-How I would hold you under the shower for the first few months of your life because you didn't like baths.
-How you would stay in one position when I put you down.
-The way you bowled me over with love the first time you recognised me after I'd left you for a while;
+I have been reminiscing A LOT this week and I find it so hard to come to terms with the fact that your curled up newborn body will never again sit comfortably on my chest.
+I have been daydreaming about how I would hold you under the shower for the first few months of your life because you didn't like baths.
+How you would stay in one position when I put you down rather than roll or wriggle or crawl around like you do now.
+I'll never forget the way you bowled me over with love the first time you recognised me after I'd left you for a while;

 you smiled at the sight of me like I was a slice of chocolate cake.
 How proud I was of you when you rolled over for the first time, learned to sit and how in awe of you I was when you played peekaboo with us for the first time

 - I feel now that I'm not qualified enough as a mother to have a one-year-old.
 That first year of a child's life is huge.
 They go from little immobile blobs of two or three facial expressions to active, constantly expressive little human beings.
 Although, yes, you've done your bit, but surely I should feel more confident, more accomplished, more capable?

 But perhaps this is the way it goes.
 I will never feel as qualified or confident as I think I should for this, the most important job in the world.
 And maybe every year will feel just as big in terms of how much you are going to grow and learn.
 But I do still feel like I deserve to take a moment and celebrate.
 I feel like I've achieved something, if not the inner peace and ease I was hoping for.